UoB-SapSoc/leaguestandings/README.md

 # SapSoc League Standing Website

-A static, GitHub Pages–ready website for the pool league.
-It reads `data/league.db` (a SQLite database matching the provided schema) directly in the visitor's browser using [sql.js](https://sql.js.org)
+A static, GitHub Pages website for the SapSoc pool league.
+It reads `data/league.db` (a SQLite database matching schema.sql) directly in the visitor's browser using [sql.js](https://sql.js.org)

 ## Where does the data come from?